baskuit/pinyon/src/readme.md

 # The Types Idiom

-The type list is the most important pattern of Surskit.
+The type list is the most important pattern of Pinyon.
 It is used in the implementation of general purpose utilities where it lends a consistent way.
 It is also used at the level of the executable, where encapsulates a particular.
 In C++ terminalogy, it is a struct with no data members, only type and template aliases.
 The term "type list" specifically referes to the struct type definition, not any object/instance of the struct.